dugdmitry/aquanet_adapter/README.md

 This section descirbes how to run `ros-aquanet-adapter` in the `local mode` for uuv_plume_simulator tests.

-Run `roscore`, if not initialized already:

-    roscore
+Start `multi_rov_test.launch` file:

+    roslaunch multi_auv_sim multi_rov_test.launch

 Start `aquanet-adapter` by executing the following:

     cd $ROS_FOLDER/src/aquanet_adapter/aquanet_scripts/
     rosrun aquanet_adapter start local

-Replace a topic name the ROVs are using to receive `Waypoint` messages:
+Replace original topic name in `leader.py` to `aquanet_outbound_waypoint` name, indicating an entry point to the aquanet-adapter stack:

-Original topic name: `rov1/go_to`
+Original topic name: `Waypoint_pub`

 New topic name: `aquanet_outbound_waypoint`

+Replace original topic name in `node2.py`, `node3.py` and `node4.py` files to `aquanet_inbound_waypoint` name, indicating an exit point from the aquanet-adapter stack at the receiver side:

+Original topic name: `Waypoint_pub`

+New topic name: `aquanet_inbound_waypoint`

-Execute the plume tracing script (i.e. `leader1.py`).
-Observe that the messages are recieved by ROVs over the aquanet-adapter.
+Execute the plume tracing script:

+    roslaunch multi_auv_sim start_mbplume.launch

+Observe the output from the ros-aquanet-adapter console and make sure that the messages are successfully intercepted and forwarded.
+The following output should be observed:

+    [ INFO] [1662861151.355090286, 2925.418000000]: Forwarding message:
+    [ INFO] [1662861151.355172801, 2925.418000000]: position=(20.00,25.00) angle=-0.70

 ## Running aquanet-adapter